New generations of Castor family recreate family photo taken in 1946 at village fete

 "So many people welcomed us - all coming out of their houses, it was wonderful.”

-The traction engine had been perfectly restored by enthusiasts, Trevor and Trish Wrench, from Suffolk who bought it when the old farm house was sold off.
+The traction engine had been perfectly restored by enthusiasts, Trevor and Trish Wrench, from Suffolk are the second owners.

 Trevor, who met Martin online after a plea to find the original traction engine, brought the machine 80 miles to Castor.